An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Parameterisation

-In the bottom panels (c) and (d) we repeat the procedure for a chain with free curvature parameter $\Omega_k$ instead of \sigmanu.
-Again we see that the all the variations in cosmology are degenerate with changing just the slope and amplitude of the power spectrum on the scales of interest.
-It is straightforward to extend this parameterisation to include a running of the power spectrum, or consider more flexible parameterisations which allow for small-scale cutoffs of the matter power spectrum.
-The latter would be necessary for analysis of warm dark matter models which our parameterisation cannot describe.
+A natural extension to $\Delta^2_p$ and $n_p$ would be to include a parameter describing the second order derivative in the linear power around $k_p$ (a running of the small-scale linear power spectrum).
+The necessity of this parameter would be determined by the variation in the running within the prior range of the cosmological models under investigation, and the $k$ range and precision of the observational dataset.
 It would also be possible to include an extra parameter describing the growth rate if deemed necessary.
 We leave such extensions to future work.